🛠️ Step 1: Install the Engine

 The Rules of Sanskar (Structure)

 Lodu Code is extremely strict about manners.
 If you forget to greet or end properly, the compiler will roast you.
-The engine is case-insensitive, so NaMaSte works just fine.
+The engine is case-insensitive.

 - Namaste : Must be the first line to show respect.